trichner/CubeliGen/README.md

 was painfully reverse-engineered, not sure if correct...

 ### LED/planes encoding
-For every plane 4 bytes are used, therefore the last 7 bits of every plane are used for special flags. (`4*8bit-5*5bit = 32bit-25bit = 7bit`)
+For every plane 4 bytes are used, therefore the last 7 bits of every plane are unused for LED state storage.
+Instead they are used for flags and intensity. (`4*8bit-5*5bit = 32bit-25bit = 7bit`)

 ```
 00 00 00 01 // 1. plane, the last bit flags this as a 'scene start' frame